Roman in Moscow

 "Roman in Moscow" is a song by rapper Nicki Minaj.
-It was released on December 2, 2011, as a teaser for her second album, Pink Friday: Roman Reloaded, although it was not included on the official track listing of the album.
-The song was written by Onika Maraj and produced by Streetrunner and Sarom.
+It was released on December 2, 2011, as a teaser for her second album, Pink Friday: Roman Reloaded, although it was not included on the track list.
+The song was written by Minaj and producers Streetrunner and Raymond "Sarom" Diaz.

 The song peaked on the Billboard Hot 100 at number 64 and the Billboard R&B/Hip-Hop Digital Songs chart at number 13 in December 2011.

 Background

-Minaj announced the release in early December 2011 stating it was the "wackest thing on the album".
+"Roman in Moscow" was written by Minaj and producers Streetrunner (Nicholas Warwar) and Raymond "Sarom" Diaz, and Mike Aiello.
+In December 2011, Minaj said the song was a teaser and the "wackest thing" from the album.
+She hinted that a video of the song's backstory would be filmed.
 The song was not included on the final track listing.
-When asked by a fan on Twitter as to why it was not included, Minaj replied that she didn't like the song much.
+When asked by a fan on Twitter, Minaj replied that she didn't like the song much.

-Music video

-Minaj filmed the music video for "Roman in Moscow" on December 18, 2011.
-It was directed by Hype Williams.
-Prior to filming the video, Minaj gave a hint of the storyline, she stated: "Well, he was there [in Moscow] secretly because [alter ego] Martha wanted him to go there, so they put him in this thing with monks and nuns; they were trying to rehabilitate him, but I can't tell exactly what happened, you'll just see it in the video format, but let's just say he did get out of there."

-The video for "Roman in Moscow" was never released.